Irina is a Partner in the firm's corporate practice with a focus on energy and infrastructure transactions.

-Irina advises clients on transactions across the Asia region and globally.
-She has been based in Singapore for over 9 years.
+Irina is a highly experienced energy lawyer, advising clients on transactions across the Asia region and globally.
+She has been based in Singapore since 2010.

 Highly regarded by clients and market peers, Irina has been named Young Lawyer of the Year (Law Firm) at the Asian Legal Business SE Asia Law Awards 2020.